-- 3.6.1 The school is committed to multi-agency working and operates under Working Together to Safeguard Children (2018) and local safeguarding arrangements. - 3.6.2 The school will work with Children's Services the police, health services, local Early Help practitioners and other relevant agencies to promote the welfare of children and protect them from harm. - 3.6.3 We work closely with our local Family Hub to ensure children receive appropriate, co-ordinated Early Help assessments.
-The Learning Mentor will meet with the EHAC from the "Families For All" family hub half termly to discuss families and any potential needs. - 3.6.4 The Coventry Safeguarding Children Partnership (CSCP) have designated that schools and colleges are a named 'relevant agency'.
-As such, the school is under a statutory duty to co-operate with published CSCP arrangements.
+3.6.1 St. Elizabeth's is committed to multi-agency working and operates under Working Together to Safeguard Children (2018) and local safeguarding arrangements.

+- 3.6.2 St. Elizabeth's will work with Children's Services the Police, Health services, local Early Help practitioners and other relevant agencies to promote the welfare of children and protect them from harm. - 3.6.3 We work closely with our local Family Hub to ensure children receive appropriate, coordinated Early Help Assessments.
+The school meets with the EHAC every half term to discuss the needs of families and identify and prioritize the correct support. - 3.6.4 The Coventry Safeguarding Children Partnership (CSCP) have designated that schools and colleges are a named 'relevant agency'.
+As such, St. Elizabeth's is under a statutory duty to cooperate with published CSCP arrangements.